Applications of POCUS for the carotid artery and an introduction to spectral Doppler

 AN EXERCISE IN SPECTRAL DOPPLER

-Image the right carotid and internal jugular vein transversely just above the clavicle with the L38 linear probe.
-Adjust the depth to put the carotid in the middle of the screen.
+Image the right carotid transversely just above the clavicle, optimizing the carotid image.
 Then, rotate the probe so the indicator is cephalad and optimize the longitudinal view of the carotid, several cm below the bulb.
-The carotid in this location will be horizontal on the screen in most patients.
+The carotid in this location will be horizontal on the screen.

 CAROTID FLOW TIME (CFT)

 The carotid flow time is a measure of LV ejection time, a classical measure of LV function that is dependent on heart rate, preload, afterload, and contractile state.
-It is optimal to capture this measure at end-expiration.
-Activate the tracing at the beginning of expiration and watch the optimized PWD tracing until you see complexes with good dicrotic notches and freeze at end-expiration.
-The dicrotic notch indicates aortic valve closure.
-Scroll back to be sure you have the best end-expiratory complex.
-The middle complex in the tracing above is good.
+It is optimal to capture this measure at end expiration when left heart volume and function are maximal.
+The complexes in a tracing need to show good dicrotic notches, which indicates aortic valve closure.
+When these are seen, freeze at end-expiration.
+The second complex in the tracing above is excellent for measurement.